 Use tskit in your application

-Tskit is a lightweight library that provides both a Python and C API for reading, writing and manipulating succinct tree sequences; the Python API can also be used within R. These APIs can be used by simulation and inference tools to write tree sequences to disk, and by analysis tools to read them, decode their nucleotide sequences, perform efficient statistical calculations, or rapidly develop new algorithms.
-Examples of using the tskit C API can be found here, while use of the Python API is used extensively throughout the tutorials, and is documented in the link below (see here for the C API):
+Tskit is a lightweight library that provides Python, C, and Rust APIs for reading, writing and manipulating succinct tree sequences; the Python API can also be used within R. These APIs can be used by simulation and inference tools to write tree sequences to disk, and by analysis tools to read them, decode their nucleotide sequences, perform efficient statistical calculations, or rapidly develop new algorithms.
+The Python API is used extensively throughout the tutorials, and is documented in the link below (see here for the C API):